When Should You Take The Leap To Be A Single Mother By Choice?

 It’s also worth thinking about your age further down the road.
 How old do you want to be when your kid graduates?
 What about when (if!) they get married or have kids themselves?

-As someone who had a baby at 42, I don’t want you to get deterred by your age, but if it’s something you personally feel strongly about, then it’s better to think about your options sooner rather than later.
+As someone who had a baby at 42, I don’t want you to get deterred by your age.
+Check out my article about why being an older mom can actually be great. but if it’s something you personally feel strongly about, then it’s better to think about your options sooner rather than later.

 5) Do you want more than one child?